tainacan/tainacan/docs/key-concepts.md

 In WordPress language, they are Custom Taxonomies, and they can be shared among many collections.

-Each Category has a set of terms.
-For example, the category Genre may have terms like "drama" and "comedy".
+Each Taxonomy has a set of terms.
+For example, the taxonomy Genre may have terms like "drama" and "comedy".

 Terms can have hierarchy, which means that when you browse for items that have a parente term (for instance, "Rock"), the results will include items that have any of the child terms (for instance, "Progressive Rock" and "Classic Rock").